 Both planned and unplanned maintenance have an important part to play in keeping your farm equipment operational, and choosing the right maintenance type for each asset can improve your efficiency and help to keep your costs down.

 Creating a farm maintenance plan is the key to keeping up with maintenance tasks when you run a busy farm.
 When creating your plan, you should think about the tasks you need to do, create instructions for each task, decide when the work should take place, and decide who is going to do it.
-Hippo CMMS for farms and agriculture lets you watch all your assets in a centralized system and view maintenance information so you can take control.
+Hippo CMMS lets you watch all your assets in a centralized system and view maintenance information so you can take control.